phreaktastic/nemesischat/README.md

 ### Core

 First we check if AI messages are enabled.
 If so, we set `NCMessage.message` with an AI message's string.
+Currently, NC only supports taunts, but positive messages are defined and will be released soon.

 Then we check if `NCMessage:ValidMessage()` is false, and attempt to get a player configured message for this event.